By Peter Lyle DeHaan , PhD

 Grateful that I heard this one, I walked alone to the gate and handed the agent my ticket.
 “We wondered if you were here,” she smiled.
 Perplexed at such a strange comment, I smiled back and inanely replied, “Yes, I am here,” and proceeded through the doorway.
 The door shut behind me.

 Later, as I deplaned in Kalamazoo, I inquired if this thing happened very often.
 “Occasionally,” she replied.
 “Once the plane was empty.
-But we have to fly anyway, because it needs to be in Kalamazoo for an early flight the next day.”
-So, for the price of a commercial ticket, I had a private flight with a personal flight attendant. [bctt tweet=”To realize a positive outcome: have a plan, be realistic, and make the most of it.” username=””]
+But we have to fly anyway because it needs to be in Kalamazoo for an early flight the next day.”
+So, for the price of a commercial ticket, I had a private flight with a personal flight attendant.

 The Captian’s Final Flight: Another time, while anxiously waiting for my flight to Chicago—where I had a tight 40 minutes connection—there was an announcement of a delay: 30 minutes, then an hour, then more.
 Finally, two hours past the scheduled departure, we had boarded and were ready to taxi.